 In an article in the June/July Issue of FORUM, published by the Association Forum, FORUM explored the challenges associations face when embarking on a brand refresh or new brand.
-Featured in the article was DJG client, the American Orthopaedic Society for Sports Medicine (AOSSM), and the recent association rebrand we worked with them on.
+Featured in the article were DJG client, the American Orthopaedic Society for Sports Medicine (AOSSM), and the recent association rebrand we worked with them on.
 AOSSM’s impetus for the rebrand and the challenges they faced were consistent with what many of our clients face—the time had come for a change, but change brings a certain level of organizational angst.

 As Lisa Weisenberger, AOSSM Director of Marketing Communications, states in the article: “The rebrand was related to ensuring we were better engaging and interacting with members in our fast-paced and visually rich world.
 We wanted to take our look and bring it into the future.”
 AOSSM’s CEO, Greg Dummer, CAE, adds: “We are approaching our 50th anniversary and wanted to maintain the strong traditional commitment to our heritage.
 But we were also inspired by the younger orthopaedic professionals coming through the ranks.”
 Remaining relevant was extremely important to AOSSM—but AOSSM’s heritage was equally as important—especially given the relatively “young age” of the organization.
 At just under 50-years-old, many of the founding members are still active with AOSSM and have a long-term emotional investment in the brand’s history.
 In DJG’s experience, respect and reverence for an existing brand identity is fundamental to the successful acceptance of any association rebrand or new brand by an organization’s members and stakeholders.
 Throwing the baby out with the bathwater is generally not the best move—it’s all about identifying the essence of an existing identity and discovering new ways to reinterpret the brand for a new age.
 Weisenberger reflects this approach best when she says “Our new brand speaks to an evolution, not revolution, and ensures we honor both the tradition and the future, so the new members can move our organization forward even further.”